visionflyer/nginx-amp/README.md

 # NGiNX with amplify?

-This Image is providing nginx:1.15.2 and Amplify Agent.
+This Image is providing nginx:1.15.7 with Amplify Agent, node and npm.

 # Use Amplifiy